Assistive technology is transforming our society. Thanks to incredible advances, more people are able to participate more fully in their daily lives.

 Low-tech assistive technology

-Low tech assistive technology refers to simple and inexpensive devices, tools, or strategies that can assist people with disabilities in performing daily activities.
+Low-tech assistive technology refers to simple and inexpensive devices, tools, or strategies that can assist people with disabilities in performing daily activities.

 These technologies often do not require electricity or advanced technology and can be easily found or created with commonly available materials.
-Examples of low tech assistive technology include:
+Examples of low-tech assistive technology include:

-• Bump dots
+- Bump dots

-• Reachers
+- Reachers

-• Weighted pens
+- Weighted pens

-• Faucet extenders
+- Faucet extenders

 High-tech assistive technology

-Assistive technology or the visually impaired
+Assistive technology for the visually impaired

-6. Talking watches and clocks: These devices announce the time audibly, making it easier for people with low vision to keep track of time.
+- Talking watches and clocks: These devices announce the time audibly, making it easier for people with low vision to keep track of time.

-7. Color identification devices: These devices can identify and announce the colors of objects, which can be useful for people with color blindness or difficulty distinguishing between colors.
+- Color identification devices: These devices can identify and announce the colors of objects, which can be useful for people with color blindness or difficulty distinguishing between colors.

 Assistive technology for the hearing impaired

-1. Hearing aids: Hearing aids are small electronic devices that amplify sound, making it easier for people with hearing impairments to hear.
+- Hearing aids: Hearing aids are small electronic devices that amplify sound, making it easier for people with hearing impairments to hear.

-2. Cochlear implants: Cochlear implants are surgically implanted devices that can provide sound sensation to people with severe hearing impairments.
+- Cochlear implants: Cochlear implants are surgically implanted devices that can provide sound sensation to people with severe hearing impairments.

 Assistive technology for aging in place